gkubiak92/frontend-learning-checklist/regular.md

 ### [Git](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#git)

-*   [ ] You create pull requests with proper name and description [:books:](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067)
+*   [X] You create pull requests with proper name and description [:books:](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067)
-*   [ ] You squash merge your pull requests [:books:](https://blog.pairworking.com/why-you-should-care-about-squash-and-merge-in-git-675856bf66b0)
+*   [X] You squash merge your pull requests [:books:](https://blog.pairworking.com/why-you-should-care-about-squash-and-merge-in-git-675856bf66b0)
-*   [ ] You understand the pros and cons of git rebase vs git merge [:books:](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
+*   [X] You understand the pros and cons of git rebase vs git merge [:books:](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
-*   [ ] You name your commits properly [:books:](https://chris.beams.io/posts/git-commit/)
+*   [X] You name your commits properly [:books:](https://chris.beams.io/posts/git-commit/)
-*   [ ] You review PRs carefully and leave your comments [:books:](https://www.pullrequest.com/blog/what-belongs-in-an-effective-code-review-checklist/)
+*   [X] You review PRs carefully and leave your comments [:books:](https://www.pullrequest.com/blog/what-belongs-in-an-effective-code-review-checklist/)
-*   [ ] You add proper label in pull requests
+*   [X] You add proper label in pull requests
-*   [ ] You create your branches under the proper folder (feature, fix, hotfix)
+*   [X] You create your branches under the proper folder (feature, fix, hotfix)

 #### [GitHub](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#git-hub)

-*   [ ] You know how to create and reference issues
+*   [ X You know how to create and reference issues
 *   [ ] You know how to verify when a build check failed
 *   [ ] You know how to create GitHub Wiki pages

 #### [Bitbucket](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#bitbucket)

-*   [ ] You know how to verify when a build check failed
+*   [X] You know how to verify when a build check failed
-*   [ ] You know how to reference a Jira ticket in your commit
+*   [X] You know how to reference a Jira ticket in your commit

 ### [Communication](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#communication)

 #### [Slack](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#slack)

-*   [ ] You know how to create groups and channels
+*   [X] You know how to create groups and channels
-*   [ ] You use Slack statuses in line with company policy (remote working, vacationing, in a meeting, etc)
+*   [X] You use Slack statuses in line with company policy (remote working, vacationing, in a meeting, etc)

 #### [Confluence](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#confluence)

-*   [ ] You know how to create Confluence pages
+*   [X] You know how to create Confluence pages

 #### [Small Improvements](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#small-improvements)

-*   [ ] You know how to create goals and mark them as complete
+*   [X] You know how to create goals and mark them as complete
-*   [ ] You know how to give praise and add talk topics to a 1:1 meeting
+*   [X] You know how to give praise and add talk topics to a 1:1 meeting

 #### [Jira](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#jira)

-*   [ ] You know how to create tickets and write comments
+*   [X] You know how to create tickets and write comments

 #### [Email](/Technical%20Stack/Frontend%20Developer/Company%20practices.md#email)

-*   [ ] You can configure email signatures
+*   [X] You can configure email signatures
-*   [ ] You can configure local email client
+*   [X] You can configure local email client

 React
 -----